“Machine learning is a core transformative way by which we are rethinking everything we are doing.”

 Google announced that Google RankBrain was one of the top three factors for Search Engine Placement.
 The other two factors are content and the links from other websites that point to your site.

 This does not remove the requirements from approximately 200 major factors and up to 10,000 sub-factors that are made up by the Hummingbird algorithm.
-The reason I say approximately here is due to the fact that Google has historically kept the exact inner workings of all of their algorithms secret.
+The reason I say approximately here is due to the fact that Google has historically kept the exact inner workings of all of its algorithms secret.
 The Google RankBrain Bloomberg Article cites “hundreds” of signals that are used by the Hummingbird algorithm.

 Google RankBrain Performance Results

-The Google search engineers who spend their time building algorithms for the existing search software were asked to look over some of the results provided by the RankBrain system.
+The Google search engineers who spent their time building algorithms for the existing search software were asked to look over some of the results provided by the RankBrain system.
 This involved entering searches and predicting what results would be displayed first.
 In 70% of the searches, the human engineers guessed correctly.
 Google RankBrain scored an 80% accuracy rate using artificial intelligence and machine learning.